How to find Bugs on your Mobile App

 6. Check Performance under Limited Storage

-Sometimes mobile applications start hanging or may become slower because of the lack of storage space in mobile phones.
+Sometimes mobile applications start hanging or may become slower because of mobile phones’ lack of storage space.
 So it’s essential to check the performance of your mobile application and see if there is enough space.
 If not, you need to find a bug that can be resolved by optimizing the storage.

 7. Conduct Repeated Testing